Have we found yet another glitch in California’s voter system, or a conspiracy to control the outcome of elections?

 “It’s an inevitability that many will have seen their names not on the voter roll and be turned off from voting entirely,” said Mark Gonzalez, L.A.
 County Democratic Party Chairman.

 That’s an understatement.
 It’s already difficult to get people to vote, but when such issues as this and the recent Department of Motor Vehicle voter registration fiasco that compromised approximately 77,000 voter records occur, trust in the process diminishes even more.

 It does make one wonder, though.
 Are there dirty, behind-the-door dealings going on?
 Are California lawmakers worried Republicans might have a stronger foothold than they want to admit?
 The predicted Blue Wave wasn’t as ferocious as they’d thought, as Liberty Nation’s Graham Noble explained.
 But then, these are just conspiracy theories.
 Right?
 Or are they?

 “We fell short in meeting the more than reasonable expectations of the voters and poll workers,” Registrar-Recorder/County Clerk Dean C. Logan said during a board meeting prompted by the voter poll problem.
 “It’s an issue that I take seriously, I understand the gravity of it, especially in an environment where there is so much discussion about the security and integrity of our voting process.”

-On the other hand, perhaps it’s Russia pulling the strings.We value your comments!
-Please weigh in on our comment section below.
+On the other hand, perhaps it’s Russia pulling the strings.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com